AryanSonsurkar-Draco-AI/Basic_Calculator_With_Python/README.md

-#  Simple Python Calculator
+Extended Python Calculator
-A beginner-friendly command-line calculator that performs basic math operations like add, subtract, multiply, and divide.

-A beginner-friendly Python project that performs the four basic arithmetic operations:
+An extended command-line calculator built with Python that supports both basic and advanced mathematical operations through a clean, menu-driven interface.

+This project is beginner-friendly while demonstrating good programming practices such as modular design, structured input handling, and clear control flow.

+Overview

+The Extended Python Calculator performs a range of arithmetic operations, covering both basic calculations and commonly used advanced operations.

+The application runs in the terminal and is organized using separate functions for each operation, making the code easy to read, maintain, and extend.

+Supported Operations

-- Addition
+Addition

-- Subtraction
+Subtraction

-- Multiplication
+Multiplication

-- Division
+Division (with division-by-zero handling)

-This calculator runs in the terminal and uses clean, modular functions.
+Power (exponentiation)

+Square root

+Percentage calculation

-##  Features
+Features

-- Easy-to-use CLI menu
+Interactive command-line menu

-- Input validation
+Input validation for numeric values

-- Prevents division by zero
+Safe handling of division by zero

-- Modular code (each operation is a separate function)
+Modular code structure with separate functions for each operation

+Support for both single-input and two-input operations

+Clean and readable output formatting

-- Beginner-friendly
+Beginner-friendly and easily extendable

-## About the Project
+About the Project

-I built this project to practice Python basics like functions, loops, user input, and error handling.
-It helped me understand how to structure simple CLI applications and improve my coding confidence.
+This project was built to strengthen my understanding of core Python concepts, including:

+Functions and modular programming

+Loops and conditional logic

+User input handling

+Error handling using exceptions

+Designing clean control flow for CLI-based applications

+By extending a basic calculator into a more feature-rich version, I gained practical experience in improving existing code while maintaining clarity and stability.

-##  How to Run
+How to Run

-Make sure you have Python installed.
+Ensure Python is installed on your system.

-Run the file using:
+Run the program using the following command:
 ```bash
 python calculator.py